orchid00/2018-10-24-ugent/exercises/python_exercises.md

     `gapminder_gdp_africa.csv`, `gapminder_gdp_europe.csv`, `gapminder_gdp_oceania.csv`
     use `index_col='country'`

     - It is recommended that you always use the help to find out more about the new functions before using them

     - Check the function `.info()` with your new variables

+# DataFrames

 ## DataFrames atributes